wulfharth7/AnkiClone/README.md

 - [x] You can move with arrow keys when browsing the deck in the flashcards panel.
 - [x] Progress Bar that shows you how much you've done.
 - [ ] Stat and Browse page
+- [ ] Importing decks from others
+- [ ] Work/Test mode for flashcard studies
 - [ ] Being able to state what language is the face of card that we are seeing.

 **Existing bugs to be fixed**